Presque Isle Harbor Association By-Laws

 ARTICLE XIII – Conducting Business Meetings by Mail

 Section 1.
-With the approval of the Board of Directors, business of the Association may be conducted by mail.
-Notice of the proposed action shall be mailed to the membership by first class mail.
+With the approval of the Board of Directors, business of the Association may be conducted by mail or email to those members providing current email addresses.
+Notice of the proposed action shall be mailed to the membership by first class mail or emailed to those members who have chosen electronic communication.
 A statement setting forth the question at issue shall be included in the mailing along with the ballot.
 A minimum of twenty-five percent of bona fide ballots must be returned.
 If twenty-five percent or more of said ballots are returned, a majority of the votes cast shall decide the question at issue, and the Board of Directors shall thereupon declare the result binding upon the Association, unless these By-Laws or the Declaration of Restrictive Covenants provide for some other method for adoption of the question at issue.

 ARTICLE XIV – Distribution of Assets After Dissolution